-It is imperative that students have an understanding of what good speaking both looks like and sounds like from the very beginning of the school year.
+This activity helps students develop an understanding of what good speaking both looks like and sounds like from the very beginning of the school year.
 Speaking is something that needs to be practiced regularly and with intent rather than being a one-time presentation.
 Initially, to warm students up to speaking in public, they can practice a Hollywood Hello.
 To warm up, students stand in a big circle and say, "Hi, my name is...," addressing everyone else in the circle.

-After everyone is done with this, we discuss what kinds of things we noticed with voice levels, vocal tone, and body language.
+Discuss with voice levels, vocal tone, and body language.
 These things can include talking too softly, not using clear inflection, fidgeting, shifting in a distracting way, or going too quickly.
-We then discuss how it is important to adjust these things according to the content and the audience.
-We then go back and do this same activity again, changing the purpose to be to "impress" the audience by giving a Hollywood Hello.
+Discuss how it is important to adjust these things according to the content and the audience.
+Repeat the activity, changing the purpose to "address" the audience using a "Hollywood Hello".
+This type of hello is much more exaggerated with big smiles and big body movements and requires students to take a risk and step outside of their comfort zone.